-Omnis Agility update: January 2025
+Omnis Agility update: February 2025

-A mixed month for markets.
+A positive month for markets.

 Tactical asset allocation.